cloverich/blog2/content/blog/2024-02-18/reignition/index.md

 description: "Recapping Chronicles release v0.4.0"
 ---

 Today I [released v0.4.0 of Chronicles](https://github.com/cloverich/chronicles/releases/tag/v0.4.0).
-It is the culmination of **the last six weeks of feature work**, and the first batch of work two years.
+It is the culmination of **the last six weeks of feature work**, and the first real work in two years.

 ![Github insights of the last months work](assets/github_insight_feb2024.png?resize=blogImages)

 The [release notes](https://github.com/cloverich/chronicles/releases/tag/v0.4.0) summarize the associated changes; here I wanted to briefly reflect on the current state of the project and future plans.

 # Iterating on base usability
 I called the [last release](https://github.com/cloverich/chronicles/releases/tag/v0.3.0) “Base Usability — Well kind of”.
-When i first broke up the hypothetical design of the app, I envisioned a base usability state.
+When I first broke up the hypothetical design of the app, I envisioned a base usability state.
 An overly simplistic but usable writing app which I could incrementally layer features on.
 “Well kind of” was me appreciating that **while the app is technically usable, it lacks the various note taking features I consider table stakes.
 Its not good enough to really use, even for basic tasks**.

 Yet, there is still benefit to making releases; to doing batches of work, marking them complete, summarizing the changes and documenting learnings.
 The last release closed out some long unfinished work; it was nearly two years since my last commit, as my new job in 2022 led me to put it on the shelf a while.
 The current release includes a fresh set of features, fixes, and improvements.
 The closing out of each is a mere stepping stone towards something I hope will one day be good.